alien-rpc/alien-rpc/docs/feature-updates/2024-12-09_e89a102_cache-import-resolutions.md

 # Cache Import Resolutions and Improve Diagnostics

-## Commit Metadata

-- **Full SHA**: e89a1021fc1e18f49a08e5d5cf8561538f6801d8
-- **Author**: Alec Larson <1925840+aleclarson@users.noreply.github.com>
-- **Date**: Mon Dec 9 11:21:47 2024 -0500
-- **Short SHA**: e89a102
+**Commit:** `e89a102` (2024-12-09)

 ## Summary

 Implements import resolution caching and improves diagnostics handling by only processing modules that are used by route-containing files, plus automatic state reset when tsconfig files change.
+Provides significant performance improvements for generation speed.

-## User Impact
+## User-visible Changes

-**Audience**: All alien-rpc users (performance improvement)

-**Default Behavior**: Faster generation with more focused error reporting
+- Faster generation with cached import resolutions

-**Opt-in/Opt-out**: Automatic - no user configuration required
+- Cleaner diagnostics that only show errors from route-related files
+- Automatic cache invalidation when tsconfig files change
+- Reduced memory usage and CPU consumption
+- Better handling of large codebases with many TypeScript files
+- Selective file processing for improved performance

-## How to Use
+## Examples

-This is an internal performance optimization that works automatically.
-Users will experience:

-### Faster Generation
+### Faster Generation Performance

 ```bash
 # Before: Slower import resolution on each run